-We have a broad and inclusive definition of health, and we look forward to learning about and supporting organizations that are addressing social determinants of health, pursuing community-defined health priorities, and working toward a more just and healthy civic life.
+We have a broad and inclusive definition of health, and we support organizations that are addressing social determinants of health, pursuing community-defined priorities, and working toward a more just and healthy civic life.
 Community Learning Grants prioritize:

 - Organizations and fiscally-sponsored projects that may be smaller or newer, and that have had less access to philanthropy and major donors.

 - Culturally-specific, cross-racial, and disability-led groups that are founded by people most impacted and led by the people whom they were created to serve.